madhvi-n/madhvi-n/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Madhvi, hailing from India and specializing in backend development.
+I'm Madhvi and I specialize in backend development.

 ## 💻 Tech Stack